LOGISTICS

 TRAVEL INFORMATION

-There are numerous airports to choose from in Northern and Southern California.
+There are numerous airports to choose from in Northern California.
 Below is a list of airports, beginning from the closest to the farthest from the site.
-Please use Google Maps or Mapquest to determine which option will be best for you.
+Please use Google Maps to determine which option will be best for you.

 ◇ San Francisco International Airport (SFO)